 How Much Commission do Bay Area Realtors Charge to Sell a Home?

 One of the most frequently asked questions that I’m faced with is, how much is it going to cost to sell my home in the Bay Area?
 When people ask this question, they’re really asking me how much my commission rate is for listing, marketing, and selling a home.
 There is a lot of debate surrounding commission rates, and sadly, there is a lot of misinformation.
-If you’re considering listing a home in the Bay Area and you’re curious about how much commission you can expect to pay, here’s a look at the facts.
+If you’re considering listing a home and you’re wondering how much commission to Bay Area REALTORs charge to sell a home, you’re in the right place.

 What is the Standard Commission Rate in the Bay Area?

 Before we truly dive into what you can expect to pay in commission, we should address this first: there is no standard commission rate.
-Now, this does not mean that there isn’t a typical or average commission rate, but there is not a standard commission rate.
+Now, this does not mean that there isn’t an average commission rate (of course there is – an average is a simple function of math), but there is not a standard commission rate.
 In fact, according to California real estate law, it’s illegal for brokerages to come together to create a standard commission rate within a given area.
 Since this process would lead to price fixing and collusion between brokerages, no real estate agent in this area can ever tell you that there is a standard commission rate for their services.
 Commission rates are always negotiable.

 How to Choose a REALTOR Whose Commission Rate Works for You